camaraproject/IdentityAndConsentManagement/documentation/CAMARA-API-access-and-user-consent.md

 **Flow description**:

-First, the API invoker (which could potentially be the application BE, an aggregator, etc.) requests a 3-legged access token to the operator OGW platform.
+First, the API invoker (which could potentially be the application backend, an aggregator, etc.) requests a 3-legged access token to the operator API exposure platform.
 The process follows the OpenID Connect [Client-Initiated Backchannel Authentication (CIBA)](https://openid.net/specs/openid-client-initiated-backchannel-authentication-core-1_0.html) flow.

-The API invoker has to provide in the authorization request (/bc_authorize) a login_hint with a valid user identifier together with the credentials and indicate the purpose for accessing the data (Step 1):
+The API invoker has to provide in the authorization request (/bc_authorize) a login_hint with a valid user identifier together with the application credentials (the client_id of the final application requesting access to the data) and indicate the purpose for accessing the data (Step 1):

 - One option for the identifier is the public IP and (optionally – when applicable) port of the application.
 Other options could be the MSISDN or other identifiers.
 NOTE: In IoT scenarios or, in general, in those cases where the consumption device is different than the authorization device, the IP and port is the one of the consumption device for which the network capabilities will be requested/applied.
 - The login_hint is a hint regarding the user for whom authentication is being requested.
 It has the format `<type>:<identifier>`, for instance, "ipport:" for IP addresses or "tel:+" for phone numbers.
 A login_hint example for MSISDN "+346xxxyyyzzz" looks like: